suncoast-devs/handbook/lessons/full-stack-build-an-app/02-getting-started.md

   - Address and phone number
   - A list of reviews
   - The average rating
-- As a user, I should be able to anonymously post a new taco restaurant.
+- As a user, I should be able to post a new taco restaurant anonymously.
 - As a user, I should be able to review an existing restaurant.
 - As a user, I should be able to rate a restaurant.

 # Generate a wireframe

-Based on the user stories we should be able to generate a rough wireframe of the user interface that would support these features.
+Based on the user stories, we should generate a rough wireframe of the user interface that would support these features.
 We would try to imagine a user experience that would make a usable application that implements the "Minimum Viable Product".

 For an application we expect to charge users for, this would be the least amount of features and thus effort for which they would pay us.
-For an application that we are building for private, or internal, use, this would be the least amount of features that our users would adopt the system in place of whatever system they are presently using.
+For an application that we are building for private or internal use; this would be the least amount of features that our users would adopt the system in place of whatever system they are presently using.